alangrainger/obsidian-next-action/README.md

 If you’ve ever used [MyLifeOrganized](https://www.mylifeorganized.net/), the UI will be immediately familiar.
 I love MLO and used it for many years, and wanted a similar experience inside Obsidian.

+No AI was used to make this plugin.

 ![](https://taskzero.alan.gr/_attachments/main-tasklist.png)

 The goals of this project are: